GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-The Physical Logical Mapping Viewpoint specifies the assignment of the Logical SOI Elements to the Physical SOI Elements.
+The Physical Logical Mapping Viewpoint specifies the assignment of the Logical System Elements to the Physical System Elements.

 A  Physical To Logical Assigment Matrix featuring
-* Logical Elements
+* Logical Elements roles
-* Physical Elements
+* Physical Elements roles
-* allocation relationships from logical elements to physical elements
+* allocation relationships from logical elements roles to physical elements roles

 ## SAF_SPV08b_View